KonstantinFandelyuk/rsschool-cv/cv.md

-# Fandelyuk Konstantin
+# **Fandelyuk Konstantin**

 >Contacts

 Ukraine, Kyiv. || +38(063) 485-97-97 || fandeluk.k@gmail.com

 >About_Me

-Creative and open-minded, I am easygoing person and able to work in a team.
+*Creative and open-minded, I am easygoing person and able to work in a team.
 I am susceptible to everything new, able to learn and study, determined.
-Good leadership and organizational skills
+Good leadership and organizational skills*

->Skill
+>Skills

 1. HTML 5
 2. CSS 3